An official website of the European Union. See all European Institutions

-In addition to these fora, agriculture and food safety are an important part of the EU-Japan Free Trade Agreement (FTA) negotiations which were initiated in 2013 and concluded in December 2017.
+In addition to these fora, agriculture and food safety are an important part of the EU-Japan Economic Partnership Agreement (EPA) negotiations which were initiated in 2013 and concluded in December 2017.

 Open trade is of utmost importance to the European agricultural sector since the farmers' and producers' livelihood depends on it.
 European producers are well recognised all over the world for their high quality food and beverages.

 Japan is a major food importer and its food market is one of the biggest ones in the world.
 However, high entry barriers and high tariffs maintained on products of export interest to the EU limit the variety of products that EU producers can export to Japan.
 This results in a limited range of European food products on offer in Japan and also in high consumer prices.

 Through the EPA negotiations with Japan, the EU has increased transparency and clear regulatory frameworks that will enable European companies to have easier access to the Japanese market and that the EU market share increases to its rightful level.